 The array of beverage offerings extended beyond coffee and espresso to include wine and craft beer.
 Mason jars lined the counter filled with loose leaf herbal teas in Citrus Mint Melange, Dragon Tears and Banana Nut Bread.
 There were homemade syrups in flavors like Vanilla Bean and Honey Lavender, infused elixirs that would certainly make an enticing accompaniment to a Darjeeling or Earl Grey tea.

-While placing one’s order, you can’t help but see the baked goods display full of delectables made in-house by Bestow Bakery – ginger molasses and oatmeal raisin cookies, chocolate chip and maple pecan scones and an entire shelf devoted to lusciously topped cupcakes.
+While placing one’s order, you can’t help but eye the baked goods display full of delectables made in-house by Bestow Bakery – ginger molasses and oatmeal raisin cookies, chocolate chip and maple pecan scones and an entire shelf devoted to lusciously topped cupcakes.

 There is plenty of seating for the “for here” drinkers, making one feel welcome to stay and sip.
 In addition to the long wooden bench, there are several low couches and armless chairs located at the front by the window and in the rear, acting as tidy bookends for the wooden tables with padded chairs in between.
 Each couch and chair has a plump pillow for optimum comfort while enjoying a morning espresso or evening glass of wine.

 Today’s patrons were a motley crew.
-There were casually dressed men engaged in quiet business discussions, several solitary sippers tuned to their laptops, and a few moms with small tykes, their faces smeared with gooey chocolate and frosting – everyone enjoying the welcoming environment that Cultivate exudes.
+There were casually dressed men engaged in quiet business discussions, solitary sippers tuned to their laptops, and a few moms with small tykes, their faces smeared with gooey chocolate and frosting – everyone enjoying the welcoming environment that Cultivate exudes.

 From my seat indoors, I saw that the garage door pulley system seemed to still be intact.
 On warm Spring days, I imagined it could open up to the outdoor patio seating area, a perfect spot for cold beverage sipping.
-With the today’s temperature reaching 85 degrees, the garage door was securely closed and the cool air-conditioning graciously kept indoors.
+With today’s temperature reaching 85 degrees, the garage door was securely closed and the cool air-conditioning graciously kept indoors.
 Seated outdoors were couplings of women in exercise gear who all had that post-gym workout glow, casually chatting and enjoying sips of Kombucha and green tea.
 Inside and out, Cultivate offers a relaxed, friendly atmosphere where one might enjoy some space in their day.

 I savored my last sips of coffee and pondered my next visit.
 I think, next time, I might return for breakfast and order a gourmet oatmeal in Morocco Spice or Blueberry Blitz.
 Or, perhaps, I will meet friends for a Saturday afternoon glass of Pinot Grigio or Malbec.
 Either way, I will definitely be back.